Skip to content

 ← All guides

-Which games genuinely cross-save between a Steam Deck and a Nintendo Switch or Switch 2, which only pretend to, and how to check any game before you trust it with your save.
+Which games cross-save between a Steam Deck and a Nintendo Switch or Switch 2, which only pretend to, and how to check any game before you trust it with your save.

 By Sam Okafor

-Updated: 2026-05-21
+Updated: 2026-07-04

 Cross-save between a Steam Deck and a Switch only works when the game runs its own account system.
 Steam Cloud and Nintendo’s cloud never speak to each other, so owning both machines does nothing for your saves on its own.
-Roughly two dozen games sync properly.
+Around two dozen games sync properly.
 Most of the ones people assume will, like Stardew Valley and Hollow Knight, do not.

 That last part catches everyone out, so it’s worth being precise about why.